jakzal/toolbox/README.md

 ./toolbox list-tools
 ```

-#### Exclude tools by tags
+#### Filter tools by tags

-To exclude some tools from the listing, multiple `--exclude-tag` options can be added:
+To exclude some tools from the listing multiple `--exclude-tag` options can be added.
+The `--tag` option can be used to filter tools by tags.

 ```
-bin/toolbox.php list-tools --exclude-tag ~php7.3 --exclude-tag foo
+bin/toolbox.php list-tools --exclude-tag ~php7.3 --exclude-tag foo --tag bar
 ```

 ### Install tools